MPoL-dev/MPoL/docs/ci-tutorials/crossvalidation.md

 train_and_image(pars)
 ```

-More regularizing strength doesn't always mean better... there will reach a point where the regularizing terms are strong that the model starts ignoring the data (via the ``nll_gridded`` term).
+More regularizing strength doesn't always mean better... there will reach a point where the regularizing terms are strong that the model starts ignoring the data (via the ``r_chi_squared_gridded`` term).
 To help you perform a full hyperparameter sweep and identify the "best" settings quickly, we recommend checking out tools like [Tensorboard](https://pytorch.org/docs/stable/tensorboard.html) and [Ray Tune](https://docs.ray.io/en/master/tune/index.html).

 +++